NASA-AMMOS/Landform/Web/docs/TEST.md

 ## Authentication Test

-1. Note this will only work on https://landform.hi.jpl.nasa.gov because that is the domain SSO is configured to use.
+1. Access the web front end in Google Chrome:
+    * test and demo deployment: https://landform.hi.jpl.nasa.gov
+    * for SSO integration testing: https://landform-dev.hi.jpl.nasa.gov
+    * for local test and dev: http://localhost:3000
 1. Click `API Token` and confirm the response is `not authenticated`.
-1. Click `Login (SSO)`.
+1. Click `Login (SSO)`, or `Login (LDAP)` if using a local deployment
 1. Enter credentials for a JPL user identity that is a member of the LDAP group configured when the Landform master server was deployed.
 For test and production deployments managed by the Landform team, this is `landform`.
 1. Click `API Token` and confirm the response is a web token - copy the token ID for later.
 1. Click `Logout`.
 1. Click `API Token` and confirm the response is `not authenticated`.

-Note: SSO will only work in a deployment where the Landform master server DNS name matches a configuration registered with the JPL SSO service.
-If you are running the server locally within the JPL IP address space, e.g. for testing, then you can use the LDAP login instead of SSO.
+Note: SSO login will only work in a deployment where the Landform master server DNS name matches a configuration registered with the JPL SSO service.
+If you are running the server locally (within the JPL firewall) then you can use the LDAP login instead of SSO.

 ## REST API Tests